cdervis/Polly2D/README.md

 - **App Framework**: Based on an optimized SDL fork, with easy-to-use input, window and event handling.

-- **Modern 2D Renderer**: Efficient GPU-based rendering using the platform's native graphics API, such as Vulkan and Metal.
+- **Modern 2D Renderer**: Efficient 2D rendering using the platform's native graphics API, such as Vulkan and Metal.

 - **Audio**: Easy-to-use audio API, including faders and channels for playback control.